BasselAli1/Twitter-dialect-classification/README.md

 * Anaconda is a must
 * tensorflow
 * flask
-* farasapy (you need to install jave in order to work)
+* farasapy (you need to install java in order to work)
 * PyArabic
 * gensim